EngrBilal777/computer_vision_task/README.md

 The key step was to fine-tune the pre-trained model on the custom dataset.
 This involved modifying the final layers of the pre-trained model according to current classification task.

 #### Model Evaluation:
-After training of the fine-tuned model, evaluation has been done by checking its accuracy on the validation dataset.
+After training of the fine-tuned model, evaluation was done by checking its accuracy on the validation dataset.

 #### Compare with Task 1:
 Finally, the accuracy of the fine-tuned model was compared with the accuracy achieved in Task 1.